IceHe/lib/java/cmd/java.md

 _`-XX:+TraceClassLoading`_

 - _Enables **tracing of classes as they are loaded.**_
-    - _By default, this option is disabled and classes aren’t traced._
+    - _By default, this option is disabled and classes aren't traced._
 - The replacement Unified Logging syntax is `-Xlog:class+load=level`.
     - _See "Enable Logging with the JVM Unified Logging Framework"_
 - _Use `level=info` for regular information, or `level=debug` for additional information._